SatwikGupta05/Sentinel/README.md

 **Q: Can Sentinel scan Python/Ruby packages?**
 A: Support is planned for Phase 2.
 Currently focused on npm.

+**Q: Do I need to host Sentinel?**
+A: Yes, each team self-hosts their own instance.
+See [Deployment Guide](#deployment-guide).
+You don't host a central server.

+**Q: How do users on Windows handle line endings?**
+A: `.gitattributes` file normalizes line endings.
+They'll work fine.

 ---

 ## 📊 Success Metrics